microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 GET {{fhirurl}}/Patient?_summary=count
 ```

-You should receive a bundle as shown below (the number of patients will likely be different from what is show in the image).
+You should receive a bundle as shown below (the number of patients will be different from what is show in the image).

 ![Patient Resources](./images/patient-count-postman.png)